Great Lakes Science Center: Cleveland Creates Gallery

 In February 2024, the Science Center opened the Cleveland Creates Gallery, a new permanent exhibit focused on the Northeast Ohio's contributions to manufacturing technology.
 Interactive exhibits in the gallery highlight technological advances in the fields of aeronautics, robotics, steel and chemistry developed locally "meant to inspire the next generation of innovators to pursue STEM careers in Cleveland."

+Handle With care

+On September 30, 2025 the Science Center opened a new hands-on gallery aimed at children 8 and under with a focus on STEM learning.
+Children can assemble packages for a loved one, operate a scale-model forklift to move them through a three-story climbing structure, and deliver the packages to a pretend neighborhood.

 DOME Theater

 The Great Lakes Science Center also holds the DOME Theater.
 The theater, called "The Cleveland Clinic DOME Theater," originally used IMAX technology, but was updated in 2016 to a "three projector, laser-illuminated projection system," the first of its kind.
 The theater is 79 feet tall and seats 300 people.
 There is a separate admission fee.